atalay-k/OLC733_2024/docs/01-Varsayimlar.md

 ## Daha Fazlası için

--  🔗[Heymans, MW and Eekhout, I. (2019).Applied missing data analysis with SPSS and (R) Studio.
+-  🔗[Heymans, MW and Eekhout, I. (2019).
+Applied missing data analysis with SPSS and (R) Studio.
 Heymans and Eekhout: Amsterdam, The Netherlands](https://bookdown.org/mwheymans/bookmi/)